-Thus, the most legitimate extension of public works in France is calculated to assist the efflux of capital which our Bank has already been called upon to check.
+Although we can foresee trouble in the political rizon, the financiers of our Stock Exchange and legitimate extension of public works in France is French Bourse bask under the present suncalculated to assist the efflux of capital which our leverything is 'favourable:' the Bank of Bank has already been called upon to check.

 The journals are publishing the text of the convention between our Government and the republic of Honduras, touching the Mosquito Indians and property of British settlers on the main, or in Ruatan and in the adjacent islands.
 Those British subjects are to be secure in the enjoyment of their property; the boundaries within which the Mosquito Indians reside are defined; the border lands which they had claimed are surrendered to Honduras on payment of an indemnity in the form of an annual payment; and a joint commission is to be appointed for the settlement of disputes and grievances.
-We stated the main terms of this convention some weeks back;-in fact, just after it was sent out to the other side: our contemporaries are now enlarging upon its provisions, and find in it a convenient settlement for many of those pretensions which the English Government had maintained, and which had become so exceedingly inconvenient to us.
+We stated the main terms of this convention some weeks back;-in fact, just after it was sent out to the other side: our contemporaries are now enlarging upon its provisions, and find in it a convenient settlement for many of those pretensions which the English Government had maintained, and which had become so exceedingly inconvenient

 The 'High' Church party is placed under a pressure both from above and below.
-While Brighton is rising against the schools that have been munificently established there by a BERES-FORD HOPE, under the ministrations of a WOODARD, Lord PALMERSTON is using the opportunities created by the death or resignation of bishops, to recruit the bench with the 'Low' Church party.
+While Brighton is rising against the schools that have been munificently established there by a Beres-FORD HOPE, under the ministrations of a WOODARD, Lord PALMERSTON is using the opportunities created by the death or resignation of bishops, to recruit the bench with the 'Low' Church party.
 There is every probability, therefore, that the Tractarians will be placed in a more disadvantageous position than they have yet had to encounter.
 The Archbishop of CANTERBURY is Low; in fact, all the great authorities in the Church are becoming appropriated by that faction.
 At the same time it must be confessed that Lord PALMERSTON'S selections have been guided by the desire to obtain hard-working churchmen, who would stimulate and assist the inferior clergy in a more strenuous exercise of their office and influence, than has been common with great numbers.
-Taken altogether, these changes have the tendency to diminish the division between the Church and a large number of Dissenters, between the Church, it may be said, and the great body of e people.
-Some recent events in the Cliurch appear likely the people.
+Taken altogether, these charges have the tendency to diminish the division between the Church and a large number of Dissenters, between the Church, it may be said, and the streat body of the people.